T’Pau, a canon character, is a part of the Star Trek: Enterprise Vulcan arc.

 Further, I needed a way to complete the time travel series.
 The title was perfect.

 How it all works out, and what happens to Milena Chelenska, and the rest of the gang at the Temporal Integrity Commission, can be learned by reading the book, of course.
-But I’ll admit I am not thrilled with the ending for Carmen Calavicci and a few others, like Polly Porter.
+However, I’ll admit I am not thrilled with the ending for Carmen Calavicci and a few others, like Polly Porter.
 I essentially just ran out of space.

 I like the overall feel of it, particularly as it disperses the darkness of the series and brings it back to light.
 In particular, with the incredible longevity of Branch Borodin, it feels like my characters, in a way, will never die.
+Because I often have troubling letting go of characters, that ‘fact’ made it a lot easier to end this series.
+Although there are sequels because I can’t keep my hands off stuff!

 As a successor character in Star Trekfanfiction, I needed someone who would have a head for business.
 That led directly to Neil, although he started off as a somewhat troubled teen, within the alternate timeline as played out in Temper.